• Home

 What Should I Expect at a Gait Analysis?

-First, the professional analyzing your gait — usually a physical therapist, running coach, or a personal trainer — will perform a variety of assessments to observe your movement pattern and potential areas of weakness and overactivity.
+First, the professional analyzing your gait — usually a physical therapist, a running coach, or a personal trainer — will perform a variety of assessments to observe your movement pattern and potential areas of weakness and overactivity.
 You’ll perform exercises like squats and single leg squats.
 Your trainer may also push on your legs to assess your strength, among other assessments.

 After a series of assessments, you’ll walk on a treadmill.
 The observer will watch you walk from all sides and after a sufficient warm-up, you’ll begin the run.
 During the run portion of the analysis, the trainer will first observe your movement patterns.
 After the initial observation, she’ll then record videos from all angles.
 This is to ensure all movement patterns can be observed and reviewed at a later date.
 Your cadence (steps per minute) will likely be counted as well.